Aardvark-team/Documentation/specifications.md

 ### Static Functions
 Static functions are equivalent to pure functions in other languages.
 They cannot use any global variables, have side-effects, or interact with the operating system.

+### Macros
+Macros are just functions that run in-place as if they are in the current scope.

 ## Typing
 Type goes before value, C-style.
 Type annotations are optional.
 ```adk